France’s two-time champion jockey is not one to underestimate when he travels over to ride in Champions Series races.

-He is the son of Marc Boudot, a well known trainer in central France who died of a brain tumour at the premature age of 55 in January 2008.
+He is the son of Marc Boudot, a well-known trainer in central France who died aged 55 in 2008.

 Boudot was crowned champion in France for the first time in 2016 when he rode 300 winners.
 Last year, he regained his crown with 220.

 He was runner-up every year between 2017 and 2019, plus was third in 2013 and 2014.

 Naturally, the 28-year-old has won most of France’s biggest races – including the Prix de l’Arc de Triomphe in 2019 on Waldgeist.
 He swooped late to deny Enable a record third win in the showpiece.